Who Should Attend?

 • How to install Selenium WebDriver Java, JUnit, Eclipse, and other useful tools

-• How to write a simple automation script in WebDriver within a standard Java class
+• How to write a simple automation script in WebDriver within a standard java Class

-• Using simple techniques
+• Element locator strategies, using simple techniques

 • More complex locator strategies using CSS & XPath notation

-• Implicit and Explicit Waits explained
+• Implicit and Explicit Waits explained, debugging your test scripts

-• Overview of the JUnit keywords
+• Overview of the JUnit key words

 • Using the correct WebDriver methods